 Each month, we publish our favorite long idea stock screens.
 They encompass many investment styles and themes including value, growth, capital creation, cash usage, corporate actions, dividends, and financial institutions.

 Each month, we publish Senyek’s Long Stock Screens and Senyek’s Short Stock Screens, featuring our favorite long and short ideas across many investment styles.
 In this report, we track the share price performance of the ~50 thematic stock baskets on an absolute and relative basis.
-In the pages that follow, we provide details of these thematic baskets’ performance for December 2019 and the full year.
-In addition, we include market, sector, and industry long-term relative valuations.
+In this report, we provide details of these thematic baskets’ performance for 2019 and January 2020.
+In addition, we include market, sector and industry long-term relative valuations.